 452. EPIDEMIOLOGY.
 (3, 0, 3).
-Nomenclature, methods, and study designs.
-Prereq: DIET 200, HLTH 214, STAT 214 or equivalent.
+History, distribution and patterns of diseases, causes, disease outbreaks, disease surveillance and influences in different population.
+Study designs, statistical data, interpretation and dissemination of results.
+Prereq STAT 214 or permission of instructor required.

 459. HEALTH AND THE AGING PROCESS.
 (3, 0, 3).
 Health issues as related to the aging process.
 Emphasis upon wellness in old age; examining the physical, social, emotional and spiritual dimensions.